NMRPy/nmrpy/docs/source/installation.rst

 pre-installed with pip.

-The `Anaconda Distribution <https://www.anaconda.com/distribution/>`_, which is available for Windows, MacOS and Linux, comes pre-installed with ``pip`` as well as most of the other dependencies required for NMRPy.
+The `Anaconda Distribution <https://www.anaconda.com/distribution/>`_, which is available for Windows, macOS and Linux, comes pre-installed with ``pip`` as well as most of the other dependencies required for NMRPy.

 Virtual environments